warmsound/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).

 ### 2.14.2
 - Added Longitude and Latitude as editable fields in the parameters to allow for a DEFAULT location for sunrise/sunset and OpenWeatherMap weather .
 Any activity found with GPS data will override this location.
-This should fix many "gps?" error.
+This should fix many "gps?" error, which simply means no actvity with GPS have been found to locate your position.
 Keep in mind it can take up to 5 minutes before data is retrieved from OWM or Garmin Weather.
+- The weather icon will be grayed out if the request to get the weather fails for some reason (like Bluetooth off, no Internet access or bad OWM API key).
+If this happems, the temperature or humidity value displayed will be staled.
+If you create a file called CRYSTALFACE.TXT in the /GARMIN/APPS/LOGS on your watch (connect to your computer first), it will log inside that file the error code of why it failed (unless it's because BLE is Off).
+This could be helpfull at determing the reason of the failure.
 - Added BodyBattery as a datafield to the Forerunner 55
+- Increased the time font for the 454x454 devices

 ### 2.14.1
 - Compiled with Connect IQ 4.2.1 which added the Forerunner 265, 265s and 965 (first 454x454 watch)